Sermon Series – Overwhelmed

 December 6, 2020: G – GRIEF (Sadness, Sorrow, & Loss) – Dr. David Anderson

 Jesus wept and felt sorrow (John 11).
 Loss is a part of this life and our hearts are broken by the pain of grief.
 This message will help us understand the stages of grief so that we can come out on the other side in a healthy way.
 This message will help us to move on toward our future.
 David was asked how long will he grieve for Saul who had died.
 At what point does one move on?
-This sermon will help answer this question.
+In this sermon, we learn that there are a combination of emotions in our grief.
+Dr. David Anderson shares three observations from the scriptures and provides practical application on how to deal with the sadness, sorrow, and loss when we are dealing with grief.

 December 13, 2020: E – EMPATHY (Feeling the Feelings of Others) – Dr. David Anderson

 Jesus felt compassion for others.
 Mercy gives birth to compassion.
 If God never felt compassion, we would never experienced his mercy.
 Empathy for others helps us to enter into their feelings in a way that we can understand and serve them better.
 If we are not careful, however, we can feel the feelings of others to the degree that we become overwhelmed with the burdens of other people’s emotions that we should not be bearing.
-This message helps us feel compassionate while balancing our own feelings in a way that we do not go overboard beyond what is healthy.
+This message helps you grow your empathy so you can minister better to others like Jesus did, while at the same time balance your emotions so that you are not, what Dr. David Anderson calls, “empa-flooded”.